cchaglund/visreg-test/README.md

 You can use `npm link` to test your package locally before publishing it.
 Here's how you can do it:

-1. Navigate to the directory of the package you want to test and run npm link.
+1. Navigate to this repo and run run npm link.
 This will create a global symlink to this package.

 ```bash
 cd /path/to/visual-regression # this repo